displague/vagrant-linode/README.md

 The following attributes are available to further configure the provider:
-- `provider.distribution` - A string representing the distribution to use when creating a new linode (e.g. `Debian 7.5`).
-The available options may be found on Linode's new linode [form](https://www.linode.com/distributions).
+- `provider.distribution` - A string representing the distribution to use when creating a new linode (e.g. `Debian 8.1`).
+The available options may be found on [Linode's Supported Distributions](https://www.linode.com/distributions) page.
    It defaults to `Ubuntu 14.04 LTS`.
 - `provider.datacenter` - A string representing the region to create the new linode in.
-It defaults to `newark`.
+It defaults to `dallas`.
 - `provider.plan` - A string representing the size to use when creating a new linode (e.g. `Linode 2048`).
 It defaults to `Linode 1024`.
 - `provider.private_networking` - A boolean flag indicating whether to enable